nkukushkin/Table-Footer-Bug-Example/Readme.md

 Description:
 After showing a section header in any table view, the table view footers **in the entire app** will get misplaced based on how many lines they have.

-This only applies to `grouped` stype table views.
+This only applies to `grouped` style table views.

 Steps to reproduce: